Make a tax-deductible gift to the Museum of Idaho

-Approximately 1/3 of the Museum of Idaho’s operating cost is covered by admission and store sales.
-As a result, the Museum of Idaho is dependent, in large part, on financial donations, sponsorships, grants, and in-kind support of generous individuals and organizations.
+Only about one-third of the Museum of Idaho’s operating costs are covered by admissions and store sales.
+Therefore, the museum is largely dependent on financial donations, sponsorships, grants, and in-kind support from generous individuals and organizations.

-Your tax-deductible gift to the Museum of Idaho brings history to life and helps make possible a unique world of learning and discovery, which impacts, inspires, and educates countless people.
+Your tax-deductible gift to the Museum of Idaho can bring history to life and make possible a unique world of learning and discovery that impacts, inspires, and educates Idahoans and visitors alike.

-To learn more about the Sustainability Capital Campaign Click Here
+To learn more about our Sustainability Capital Campaign, click here.

 Become a Volunteer Today!